Have you ever read a blog that was pushing for or against one particular employee assessment?

-- Because interviews are so common, they are expected by most job applicants.
+- Because interviews are so common, most job applicants expect them.

 - Interviews can provide a measure of skills in face-to-face, real-time interaction that a survey or test cannot measure.

-- They tend to be most valid when measuring specific organizational outcomes — IF the time is taken to properly develop and administer the interview.
+- They tend to be most valid when measuring specific organizational outcomes — IF one takes the time to properly develop and administer the interview.

 - Interviewers may exhibit bias or judgment errors, rendering the test ineffective due to improper development or administration.

-- Due to the one-on-one nature, this format is more time-consuming than paper or web-based testing.
+- Due to the one-on-one nature, this format consumes more time than paper or web-based testing.
 It is therefore not scalable for a large number of applicants.

 - Let’s face it: We all know that interview questions can be answered dishonestly by interviewees hoping to produce favorable decisions rather than honest representations of job compatibility.

 2. Biographical Data

 This type of pre-hire assessment is based on the idea that past behavior indicates future behavior.
 Built around pre-developed questions that seek factual information about an applicant’s background, personal characteristics, interests and work experience, these questions may also draw out opinions, beliefs, values or attitudes due to their wording.